 - c) Eligibility and Classes The NoR shall define how entries will be divided in classes and divisions with the criteria explained later in Section 2.5.
 The options may be, for example, to set up fixed class limits defined by CDL or APH where boats will enter a defined class or to set up a deadline after which the organizer will define classes based on the entries received. - d) Registration process Registration should be made available through an online system whenever possible with following items considered: - i) There should be a deadline until when a valid ORC certificate should be issued.
 ORC certificates are available in digital format and are valid as soon as uploaded to the ORC Database.
 There is no need for a printed copy and organizers can easily check for the existence of a valid ORC certificate in the ORC Database.
 This deadline may vary but should not be later than up to one week before the start of the event.
 This will help rating offices with certificate processing and organizers to prepare an entry list and scratch sheet.
-When defined, this rule will need to specify that it changes RRS 78.2. - ii) No changes shall be made on an ORC certificate after this deadline except with the permission and approval of the Technical Committee or the Race Committee either as a result of a pre-race measurement check or an error discovered.
+When defined, this rule will need to specify that it changes RRS 78.2. - ii) No changes shall be made on an ORC certificate after this deadline except with the permission and approval of the Technical Committee or the Race Committee either as a result of a pre-race measurement check or if an error is discovered.
 It is important to correct any error on the certificate before the start of the first race.
 Corrections are allowed by ORC Rules and explained further in Section 2.4 about certificate handling. - iii) If crew lists are needed, there should be a deadline for amending these lists.
 The entry form presented as part of the registration process shall include a list of crew members that will be onboard at the first day of the race.
 For subsequent changes in the crew there should be a request made on an appropriate form. - iv) If a Corinthian Division is desired, then World Sailing's Sailors Categorization Code shall be applied.
-More details that relate to the use of this code are on the WS website. - e) Schedule of races and Scoring The Schedule of races should give the time for the warning signals for each race and describe the type of race (windward/leeward or coastal/long distance).
-The Scoring section should explain which scoring method will be used as explained later in Section 3.
-There are many options for scoring, and these do not have to be within the Scoring Options box shown on an ORC certificate.
-For example, if Polar Curve Scoring (PCS) is intended this should be specified, just as if a custom course model is planned for a single scoring option as explained later in Section 3.5, then the wind matrix and method used for the calculation of the single number rating should be specified.
+More details that relate to the use of this code are on the WS website. - e) Schedule of races The Schedule of races should give the time for the warning signals for each race and describe the type of race (windward/leeward or coastal/long distance). - f) Scoring The Scoring section should explain which scoring method will be used as explained later in Section 3.
+If the Weather Routing Scoring is used, the deadline for publishing ToD or ToT ratings as calculated by the WRS shall be defined.
+If custom-made single number scoring option is used, the wind matrix for the course model shall be specified.